Crazy-Rich-Meghan/tutorials/perpendicular-flap-stress/README.md

 Solid participant:

 * G+Smo (perpendicular-flap-vertex-gismo).
+This solver includes both linear and nonlinear versions of the Newmark time integrator for time-dependent structural problems.
+The linear version iterates using a constant stiffness matrix.
+The nonlinear version iterates using an updated Jacobian matrix to account for material or geometric nonlinearity.
+By default, the solver runs in linear mode.
+To switch to nonlinear mode, add `--nonlinear` as option in `run.sh`.
 For more information, have a look at the [G+Smo adapter documentation](https://precice.org/adapter-gismo-overview.html).

 ## Running the simulation